kateboden/mom6_dart_tutorial/docs/index.md

 # MOM6 + DART Tutorial

 Welcome to my MOM6 + DART tutorial!
-This site documents setup steps, and common issues when running MOM6 with DART, based on my experience.
+This site documents setup steps, potential issues, and tips and tricks for analyzing results.

 ---